 What are the elements of a rhetorical analysis essay?

-There are 3 various persuasive methods utilized to support arguments that are made in the essay.
-For the bigger impact, utilize the ethos, pathos, or logos combination.
+Three different persuasive methods are utilized to support the arguments made in the essay.
+For the biggest impact, utilize the ethos, pathos, or logos combination.

 Ethos: Relying on the personal experience of the author.
-Take the view at a definition of ethos literary.
+Take a look at a definition of ethos in literature.
 Ethos is the Greek word that defines character.
 Its emphasis is on the credibility or authority of an individual.
-For instance, for adverts celebrity is shown utilizing the product as they appealing to the persons.
+For instance, in commercials, celebrities are shown using the product as they appeal to the audience.

-Pathos: Utilize emotions to arouse feelings for readers.
-Pathos is the method of persuasion that receives the reader to realize emotions despite thinking.
-It is utilized to trigger the emotions of audiences.
+Pathos: Utilize emotions to arouse feelings in readers.
+Pathos is the method of persuasion that induces the reader to feel emotions despite thinking.
+It triggers the emotions of an audience.

 Logos: utilize of logical or rational approach with statistics, facts, or strong argument to persuade the reader.

-Logos mainly defines as utilize of reason or logic to convince the reader with the help of writing.
+Logos are mainly defined as the utilization of reason or logic to convince the reader.

 Examples of Analysis of Rhetorical essay